Crack growth resistance curve: Flat R-Curves

 The simplest case of a material's crack resistance curve would be materials which exhibit a "flat R-curve" ($G_R$ is constant with respect to $\Delta a$).
-In materials with flat R-curves, as a crack propagates, the resistance to further crack propagation remains constant and thus, the common failure criteria of $G \geq G_c$ is largely valid.
+In materials with flat R-curves (the shape of R curve depends on the material properties and more importantly on the crack tip plasticity.
+The reduction in stress intensity factor due to high deformation can result in a flat R curve), as a crack propagates, the resistance to further crack propagation remains constant.
+Thus, the common failure criteria of $G \geq G_c$ is largely valid.
 In these materials, if $G$ increases as a function of $\Delta a$ (which is the case in many loading configurations and crack geometries), then as soon as the applied $G$ exceeds $G_c$ the crack will unstably grow to failure without ever halting.

 Physically, the independence of $G_R$ from $\Delta a$ is indicative that in these materials the phenomena which are energetically costly during crack propagation do not evolve during crack propagation.
 This tends to be an accurate model for perfectly brittle materials such as ceramics, in which the principal energetic cost of fracture is the development of new free surfaces on the crack faces.
 The character of the energetic cost of the creation of new surfaces remains largely unchanged regardless of how long the crack has propagated from its initial length.